hannahcallison/project-1-official/README.md

 ## 6. **Direction for Future Development**

+- Add menu planning to a calendar
+- Print button prints all 7 recipes
+- Filter based on ingredients available to user
-- Adding a price function to assist with budgeting and managing costs
+- Adding price range function to assist with budgeting and managing costs
-- Creating a function to save the recipes locally instead of printing the page for future reference
+- Creating a function to save the recipes to a 'favorites' link for future reference
-- Further optimizing the web design and adding additional styling elements for a better UI experience
-- Utilizing the Uber Eats API to add improved functionality to the Feelin' Lazy button
-- Integrating a video link (e.g. YouTube) as an additional guide
+- Integrating a video link (e.g. YouTube) as an additional guide, when available

 <p>&nbsp;</p>